 Scrum has a great way to bring the goal closer: Sprints.
 Sprints are predefined time-periods in which the team commits to reaching a certain number of achievable objectives.
-At inaloop games for instance, we settled for Sprints of 2 weeks, which gives enough time to reach 3 prioritized objectives and see significant results.
+At inaloop games, a startup that I cofounded, we settled for Sprints of 2 weeks, which gave enough time to reach 3 prioritized objectives and see significant results.

 Each Sprint is like one game, where the goal of is to make the most accurate prediction of how many velocity points we will achieve.
 The trick is to predict an ambitious number of points, so that we beat our previous score, but not too ambitious either, because we want to be able to reach it.

 Scrum changes the goal from “delivering this massive project” to “making the most accurate prediction of how much we can deliver in a limited time-period.”

 To make a sports metaphor, we could say that Sprints are like individual football (soccer) games, and that the ultimate goal is similar to reaching the top of the league.
 At the end of each game, the team has a clear idea of their performance and how they are progressing in the league.

 Removing Sprints would be like removing the football match instances and turning them into one single match that you would play for months.

 As a professional football player, you would get up every day and resume the game with your team, trying to add points to your score; but you would still be months away from the end of the season.
 After a while you and your team would take a moment to look at your score, you would see that you reached 274 and everyone would be disappointed because you somehow assumed that you would be closer to your target of 1000.